cwwang1979/MICCAI_ATEC23challenge/README.md

 Prizes (in total 22000 CHF)

-- 1st place, 2900 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)
+- 1st place, 2900 CHF (Swiss Francs) / 100% wavier Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)
-- 2nd place, 1450 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)
+- 2nd place, 1450 CHF (Swiss Francs) / 50% wavier Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)
 - 3rd place, 1450 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)
 - 4th place, 1450 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)
 - 5th place, 1450 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Cancers (JCR 2021 IF = 6.575)